 Swing in the arms of the banyan on living root bridges (Pic: Embor Klamet)

 Ever heard of the living root bridges?
 They are the man made wonders of Meghalaya.
 The short drive (2 km) to Riwai village and short trek to the bridges will transport you to a place from Lord of the Rings.
 Aerial roots of the banyan tree are trained to grow on a length of bamboo that is secured across the river to another hill.
 Over a period of years (no one knows the exact duration, but it may range from decades to centuries) they climb like wines to form these majestic bridges.
 Mud and stones are inserted in gaps to make the bridges sturdy, but you can still thrill in the slight swing in the arms of the banyan.
-Made in a similar fashion, the living root ladders look interesting in pictures; we missed seeing them, but you shouldn't.
+Made in a similar fashion, the living root ladders look interesting in pictures; I missed seeing them, but you shouldn't.

 Cheer in the church